Endura

 Plate Loaded Leg Extension Strength Standards Calculator

-For Plate Loaded Leg Extension, Novice starts at 0.36x bodyweight for men and 0.26x for women, while Elite starts at 1.0x bodyweight for men and 0.80x for women.
+Under strict Plate Loaded Leg Extension strength standards, Novice starts around 0.36x bodyweight for men and 0.26x for women, while Elite starts around 1.0x for men and 0.80x for women.

 Understanding Your Plate Loaded Leg Extension Strength Score